malisas/malisas.github.io/_posts/2025-10-02-reinforcement-learner-tic-tac-toe.md

 Link to this code: [link]()

-# Exploring the Results
+# Results

 ## Performance improves over time

 Let's have the reinforcement learner play 100,000 games against `OptimalPlayer`.
 Every 1,000 games, we'll calculate what proportion of the last 1,000 games the reinforcement learner won, and plot the performance over time.
 ![tictactoe10](/assets/images/tictactoe10.svg)
-After 100,000 games, the score is around 0.4: most games end in a tie.
+After 100,000 games, the score is around 0.4.
 This is not terrible, considering that if two optimal players play against each other, every game will end in a tie:
 ![tictactoe12](/assets/images/tictactoe11.svg)